11 Economic Indicators That Impact the Forex Market

-Economic indicators can have a marked effect on Forex and CFD prices.
-Accordingly, many traders keep a sharp eye on the economic calendar to ensure they are abreast of any potential volatility bumps that lie in the road ahead.
+Economic indicators can have a marked effect on Forex and CFD (contracts for difference) prices.
+Accordingly, many traders keep a sharp eye on the economic calendar, to ensure that they are abreast of any potential volatility bumps that lie in the road ahead.

-Around the world, various governmental and non-governmental agencies report on a regular basis certain pieces of economic information.
+Around the world, various governmental and non-governmental agencies report on a regular basis, with certain pieces of economic information.
 The methods by which these reports are put together can vary considerably.
 Sometimes, the data is as direct as reporting monthly sales from a particular segment of the economy.
-Others may not come from hard data, instead being based on opinions recorded in surveys.
-Still, others may derive their findings by extrapolating existing data.
+Others may not come from hard data, instead being based on opinions recorded within surveys.
+Still, others may derive their findings from extrapolating existing data.

-As traders, we need to be aware of it is as well, but you should also be cognisant of the fact that because GDP is a lagging indicator, its main use is confirming what we already expect.
-Its lack of timeliness means its utility as a trading tool for short and medium-term trading is limited.
-US GDP only comes out once a quarter, and even the earliest estimate reports back months into the past.
+As professional traders, we need to be aware of it is as well, but you should also be cognisant of the fact that because GDP is a lagging indicator, its main use is to confirm what we already expect.
+Its lack of timeliness means that its utility as a trading tool for short and medium-term trading is limited.
+US GDP only comes out once a quarter, and even the earliest estimate reports back many months into the past.

-Very useful, therefore, would be something that can be used as a close proxy for GDP, but that reports more frequently – which brings us on to our next indicator.
+Very useful, therefore, would be something that can be used as a close proxy for GDP, but which reports more frequently – which brings us onto our next indicator.

-The reason it's so closely followed is because the report has a tendency to move Forex markets substantially.
-The one-minute EUR/USD chart below illustrates a recent move.
-The yellow vertical line marks the release of the Employment Situation report on 7 July 2017.
-See how sharply the price moved in just one minute?
-Also notice how much larger the average range of each bar becomes after the release of the report compared to before.
+The one-minute EUR/USD chart below illustrates such a move.
+The blue vertical line marks the release of the Employment Situation report that was released on 1 November 2019.
+Notice how sharply the price moved in just one minute?
+Also, notice how much larger the average range of each bar becomes after the release of the report, compared to before.

 Why does it have such a large effect on market prices?

 Another part of the answer is the impact the report has on monetary policy.
-Maximum employment and stable prices are two of the Fed's Three Monetary Objectives (these two key goals are often referred to as the Fed's dual mandate).
-It follows then that employment data can have a serious effect on market perceptions about the future direction of monetary policy.
+Maximum employment and stable prices are two of the FED's (Federal Reserve) Three Monetary Objectives (these two key goals are often referred to as the FED's dual mandate).
+It follows then that employment data can have a serious effect on market perceptions of the future direction of monetary policy.